SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Practical Challenges and Limitations

 \section{Practical Challenges and Limitations}

-We conducted all experiments on a NVIDIA H100~NVL GPU node.
-However, due to the substantial computational demands of quantum machine learning (QML) models, we were unable to evaluate several configurations in this study.
+Due to the substantial computational demands of QML models, we were unable to evaluate several configurations in this study.
 First, we did not assess \emph{randomized encoding}~\cite{gong2024enhancing} as a defense mechanism.
 Preliminary tests showed that randomized gates significantly increased circuit depth and simulation overhead, making this approach impractical even with high-memory GPUs.
-We also excluded \emph{label-flipping attacks} on {\em 50-layer angle-encoded} QMLP models.
+We also excluded all attacks on \emph{50-layer angle-encoded} QMLP models, except the white-box evasion attacks.
 These deep circuits require repeated data re-uploading across variational layers, resulting in prohibitive runtime and memory usage under our hardware constraints.
-Furthermore, we could not evaluate FGSM and PGD attacks under {\em noisy} simulation.
-This limitation stems from software constraints.
-Current \texttt{Qiskit-Aer} backends do not support gradient computation in {\em noisy} mode, which is necessary for generating adversarial perturbations.
+The white-box evasion attacks (FGSM and PGD) were not evaluated under noisy settings, as these experiments were conducted on the full datasets, making adversarial perturbation computation under noise computationally prohibitive.
+Additionally, results for 5-layer and 10-layer configurations could not be included in the paper due to space constraints; however, they are available in our GitHub repository.

 Finally, we restricted our experiments to 10-class MNIST classification and 23-class AZ-Class classification.
 Scaling to higher class counts caused exponential increases training time, exceeding the practical time budget within our available computational resources.